 Today, in England and Wales, assisted dying is prohibited by the Suicide Act 1961.
 Anyone who assists a person to end their life is liable to prosecution and imprisonment for up to 14 years.
 This criminalises compassionate friends and family and moves thousands of dying people to attempt to take their own lives alone to safeguard their relatives.

-At best, a persons only option is to seek assistance abroad in countries where assisted dying is permitted.
-However, even in countries where it is permitted, the question of capacity and recording a persons decision is crucial in allowing an organisation to proceed.
-A person is presumed to have the capacity to decline medical treatment unless it is officially established that they lack the ability.
-The established entitlement to refuse treatment was restated by Lord Donaldson in Re T (Adult Refusal of Medical Treatment ) [1992] 4 All ER 649 at 664, that:
+In the best-case scenario, a person can only seek assistance abroad in countries where assisted dying is permitted.
+However, even in such countries, establishing a person’s capacity and recording their decision is crucial for organisations to proceed.
+It is presumed that a person has the capacity to decline medical treatment unless it is officially determined otherwise.
+Lord Donaldson restated the established entitlement to refuse treatment in Re T (Adult Refusal of Medical Treatment) [1992] 4 All ER 649 at 664.

 “every adult has the right and capacity to decide whether or not he will accept medical treatment, even if a refusal may risk permanent injury to his health or even lead to premature death.”